graphql/graphiql/packages/vscode-graphql/README.md

 <span id="legacy" />

 ### I can't load `.graphqlconfig` files anymore

+> Note: this option has been set to be enabled by default, however `graphql-config` maintainers do not want to continue to support the legacy format (mostly kept for companies where intellij users are stuck on the old config format), so please migrate to the new `graphql-config` format as soon as possible!

 If you need to use a legacy config file, then you just need to enable legacy mode for `graphql-config`: